WPBeginner

 2. Check Your Database Host Information

-If you are confident that your database name, username, and password information is correct, then you may want to make sure that you are using the correct database host information.
+If you are confident that your database name, username, and password information are accurate, then you will want to make sure you are using the correct database host information.

 Most WordPress hosting companies use localhost as your database host.
 However, some managed WordPress hosting companies use separate servers to host databases.
 In that case, your database host information will not be localhost.

-You need to contact your WordPress hosting company to confirm your database host information.
+This means that you will need to contact your WordPress hosting company to confirm these details.

 3. Repair WordPress Database

 You can do this by adding the following line in your wp-config.php file.
-Make sure to add it just before ‘That’s all, stop editing!
-Happy blogging’ line wp-config.php.
+Make sure to add it just before the ‘That’s all, stop editing!
+Happy blogging’ line:

 define('WP_ALLOW_REPAIR', true);

-Once you have done that, you can see the settings by visiting this page: http://www.yoursite.com/wp-admin/maint/repair.php
+Once you have done that, you can see the settings by visiting this page: http://www.yoursite.com/wp-admin/maint/repair.php.
+Just make sure to replace yoursite.com with your own domain name.

 Repair WordPress database

-Note: the user does not need to be logged in to access the database repair page.
-Once you are done repairing and optimizing your database, make sure to remove this code from your wp-config.php.
+Note: The user does not need to be logged in to access the database repair page.
+Once you are done repairing and optimizing your database, make sure to remove this line to code from your wp-config.php.

 If everything seems to be correct, and WordPress still cannot connect to the database, then your database server (MySQL server) may be down.

 This could happen due to heavy traffic on a server.
-Basically, your host server just cannot handle the load (especially when you are on shared hosting).
+Your host server just cannot handle the load (especially when you are on shared hosting).

-Your site will get really slow and for some users it may even output the error.
-So the best thing you should do is get on the phone or live chat with your hosting provider and ask them if your MySQL server is responsive.
+Due to this, your site will get slow and may even output the error for some users.
+In this case, you should get on the phone call or live chat with your hosting provider and ask them if your MySQL server is responsive.

-If you do not have any other site on the same hosting account, then simply go to your hosting dashboard and try to access phpMyAdmin and connect the database.
+If you do not have any other site on the same hosting account, then simply go to your hosting dashboard and switch to the ‘Advanced’ tab.

-If you can connect, then we need to verify if your database user has sufficient permission.
-Create a new file called testconnection.php and paste the following code in it:
+To do this, you need to create a new file called testconnection.php and paste the following code into it:

 <?php